golift/securityspy/README.md

 Full Featured Go Library for [SecuritySpy](https://www.bensoftware.com/securityspy/)

 Feedback is welcomed!
 A versioned release will be created soon.
-I'd like to finish testing File and PTZ before a release.
+I'd like to finish testing PTZ before a release.

-`SecuritySpy` (including `Events`) and `Camera` interfaces are (mostly) tested and working.
+`Events` and, `Camera` and `Cameras` interfaces are (mostly) tested and working.
 `Files` and `File` interfaces are well tested and working.
 `ptz` interface has received little to no testing, but probably works? :D